 In progress: will display any current scans.
 You will be able to see the progress of the scan, pause or stop a current scan.
 You can also click on a current scan, to see exactly which object is currently being scanned.

-Reports: This section holds the list will all the log files from previous scans.
+Activity: This section holds the list will all the log files from previous scans.
 To open a specific log file you click on it, to expand it.
 You will be able to see a short summary of the scan.
 For more information about the scan, click on the View log button.
 You will then see a new window with the report details: all infections found during the scan, how the Antivirus tried to neutralize them and what scan settings were used.

 You can see the description of each tab below.